LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 To export the test results to a file using the xUnit XML format, simply load the `xunit_report.lgt` file before running the tests.
 A file named `xunit_report.xml` will be created in the same directory as the object defining the tests.

-When running a set of test suites as a single unified suite, the single xUnit report is created in the directory of the first test suite object in the set.
+When running a set of test suites as a single unified suite (using the `run_test_sets/1` predicate), the single xUnit report is created in the directory of the first test suite object in the set.

 There are several third-party xUnit report converters that can generate HTML files for easy browsing.
 For example: